Asymptotic vacua with higher derivatives: Conclusion

 For open vacua, there is a 2-parameter family of Fuchsian solutions that is dominated asymptotically by the Milne form both for past and future singularities.
 In the case of closed models, we have logarithmic solutions coming from a manifold of initial conditions with smaller dimension than the full phase space but dominated asymptotically by the same $a(t)\sim t$ form.

-It is instructive to also comment on our present results in connection with the recent results of \cite{kolionis1} on the stability of radiation, curved universes for the same class of theories.
+It is instructive to also comment on our present results in connection with results of \cite{kolionis1} on the stability of radiation, curved universes for the same class of theories.
 We have shown that at early times both radiation and vacuum, flat or curved universes are past-attracted by the `universal' $t^{1/2}$ asymptote and this is the most dominant feature in all these models.
-However, the behaviour of open vacua in these theories is more complex, for they allow universes that emerge from initial data sets of smaller dimension and valid for both early and late times.
+However, here we have shown that the behavior of open vacua in these theories is more complex.
+For they allow novel types of asymptotic behaviour, universes that emerge from initial data sets of smaller dimension and valid for both early and late times.
 These universes asymptote to the Milne form during their early and late evolution toward singularities.
 Closed vacua, on the other hand, develop in time as more complex solutions that are characterized by logarithmic formal series, but asymptotically their leading order is described again by simple singularities similar to the open case treated here.